Private sphere

 The private sphere is the complement or opposite to the public sphere.
-The private sphere is a certain sector of societal life in which an individual enjoys a degree of authority, unhampered by interventions from governmental or other institutions.
-Examples of the private sphere are family and home.
+The private sphere is a certain sector of societal life in which an individual enjoys a degree of authority and tradition, unhampered by interventions from governmental, economic or other institutions.
+Examples of the private sphere are high society, religion, sex, family and home.

 In public-sphere theory, on the bourgeois model, the private sphere is that domain of one's life in which one works for oneself.
 In that domain, people work, exchange goods, and maintain their families; it is therefore, in that sense, separate from the rest of society.

 Shifting boundaries

 The parameters separating public and private spheres are not fixed but vary both in (cultural) space and in time.

 In the classical world, economic life was the prerogative of the household, only matters which could not be dealt with by the household alone entered the public realm of the polis.
 In the modern world, the public economy permeates the home, providing the main access to the public sphere for the citizen become consumer.

 In classical times, crime and punishment was the concern of the kinship group, a concept only slowly challenged by ideas of public justice.
 Similarly in medieval Europe the blood feud only slowly gave way to legal control, whereas in modern Europe only the vendetta would still attempt to keep the avenging of violent crime within the private sphere.

 Conversely, in early modern Europe, religion was a central public concern, essential to the maintenance of the state, so that details of private worship were hotly debated and controverted in the public sphere.
 Similarly, sexual behavior was subject to a generally agreed code publicly enforced by both formal and informal social control.
 In postmodern society, both religion and sex are now generally seen as matters of private choice.